 Day 10-11: Mulege

 After visiting Loreto, continue your journey north toward Mulege, a sleepy village that is home to some of the most beautiful beaches in Baja.
 Mulege beaches are located within Bahia de Concepcion, and most of them have calm waters sheltered from big waves that are perfect for swimming and kayaking.

 Most Mulege beaches also have campsites, facilities, and kayak rentals and you should spend a couple of days touring them.

 After visiting Mulege, many visitors head straight to Guerrero Negro to see the whales, but there are also a couple of worthy stops along the road.

 Day 12: Santa Rosalia

 A small village around the coast, Santa Rosalia has some interesting history that dates back to mining and a beautiful church.
-If you have enough time, it’s worth a day on your Baja California road trip, but if not, you can also stop here for a couple of hours before continuing your drive north.
+If you have enough time, it’s worth a quick stop on your Baja California road trip, but if not, you can also stop here for a couple of hours before continuing your drive north.

 Day 13-14: Take a whale watching tour in Guerrero Negro